 STEP 4 Secure & Infill

 Nailing around the pavers will help to secure the turf down and will help keep the turf edges from lifting up when brooming infill sand and preventing clumps of sand catching in-between the edge of the turf strip and paver edge or underneath the turf backing creating bumps .
 Below is an example of a full nail pattern.
-You may be okay with less nails or even half the nails depending on your application and use.

 NEXT, add Infill Sand (Silica 20/40 or Envirofill 16/30 size) SLOWLY by hand.
 Add 2 to 4 lbs per square foot of turf depending on your turf height & density.
 Add sand by broadcasting along the grid lines in either direction, then brush sand against the fiber direction until it stands up evenly and sand is dispersed and not clumped.
 Be careful not to be too heavy handed (too much / too fast) and bury any fibers which will create an uneven surface.
 You should be adding enough sand to just below the paver surface throughout.
 Repeat this step until desired finish & firmness is achieved.
 Tip: Use a shop vac to clean up the excess sand on the tiles and re-use.

 After brooming everything (to help disperse the sand evenly and to stand up the turf fibers) with a stiff bristle broom against the grain, you can use a leaf blower to help disperse any clumps and to help with clean up.
 Lightly spraying with water will also help to seat in the sand once completed.
 Rain will help this process as well.
 You may need to apply sand in a few applications as it settles and you may lose some material with rain over time.
-Occasional brooming/brushing may be necessary to help keep the fibers from getting crushed in high traffic areas, as well as, adding some sand infill.
+Occasional brooming/brushing may be necessary to help keep the fibers from getting flattened in high traffic areas, as well as, adding some sand infill.

 Photo Courtesy of